d12frosted/elpa-mirror/gnu/vertico-readme.txt

   │ ;; Configure the display per command.
   │ ;; Use a buffer with indices for imenu
   │ ;; and a flat (Ido-like) menu for M-x.
-  │ (setq vertico-multiform-command-modes
+  │ (setq vertico-multiform-commands
   │       '((consult-imenu buffer indexed)
-  │ 	(execute-extended-command flat)))
+  │ 	(execute-extended-command unobtrusive)))
   │
   │ ;; Configure the display per completion category.
   │ ;; Use the grid display for files and a buffer
   │ ;; for the consult-grep commands.
-  │ (setq vertico-multiform-category-modes
+  │ (setq vertico-multiform-categories
   │       '((file grid)
   │ 	(consult-grep buffer)))
   └────